bevyengine/bevy-website/content/news/2025-09-24-bevy-0.17/index.md

 The features above may be great, but what else does Bevy have in flight?
 Peering deep into the mists of time (predictions are _extra_ hard when your team is almost all volunteers!), we can see some exciting work taking shape:

-- **Better Scenes:** Defining scenes, both in code and via assets is too hard.
-We have a [working prototype](https://github.com/bevyengine/bevy/pull/20158) for a much improved system, and are excited to test and refine both the `bsn!` macro and the `.bsn` asset format over the 0.18 cycle.
+- **BSN: Bevy's Next Generation Scene / UI System:** We currently have a [working prototype](https://github.com/bevyengine/bevy/pull/20158) for a much-improved unified Scene / UI system.
+We plan to land the new `bsn!` macro and the `.bsn` asset format in **Bevy 0.18**.
-- **Fully-Fledged UI Framework:** `feathers` is a great start, but it's just-barely hatched.
-We're looking forward to improving ergonomics with the BSN work above, [adding more widgets], solidifying features like theming and screen reader support, and making it easier for you to build per-project design systems that allow you to create consistently styled, low-boilerplate UI.
+- **Fully-Fledged UI Framework:** `feathers` is a great start, but it's just barely hatched.
+We're looking forward to improving ergonomics by porting it to BSN, [adding more widgets], solidifying features like theming and screen reader support, and making it easier for you to build per-project design systems that allow you to create consistently styled, low-boilerplate UI.
 - **First-Party Entity Inspector:** [Entity inspectors](https://github.com/bevyengine/bevy/pull/20189) are an incredibly valuable debugging tool, both as an ad-hoc dev tool and as a key element of an editor.
 This will be built with `feathers`, allowing us to refine both its aesthetic and functionality in preparation for more extensive developer tooling.
 - **`firewheel` Audio:** The [`firewheel`](https://github.com/BillyDM/firewheel) team has been hard at work, creating a production-grade audio solution for Rust.
 We're encouraged by the draft integration via [`bevy_seedling`](https://github.com/corvusprudens/bevy_seedling), and keen to improve Bevy's first-party audio quality.
-- **Improved Examples:** Our examples do a great job explaining how to use Bevy, but leave users left fumbling when they want to know how to accomplish a specific task.
-We're looking to expand our usage examples, and finally add production-grade assets to our examples to show off how Bevy _actually_ looks when showcasing the work of talented artists.
+- **Improved Examples:** We're looking to expand our Bevy usage examples to ensure more real-world scenarios are covered, and finally add production-grade assets to our examples to show off how Bevy looks when showcasing the work of talented artists.

 [adding more widgets]: https://github.com/bevyengine/bevy/issues/19236